Pleistocene Ecologist (1928 - 2010)

 Online Summary and Links to the Paul S. Martin Archive at the University of Arizona Library.
 Includes a biographical introduction to the collection.

-In 1999, Connie Barlow recorded a 66-minute AUDIO INTERVIEW with Paul at his home in Tucson, AZ.
+In 1999, Connie Barlow recorded a 66-minute AUDIO INTERVIEW with Paul at his home in Tucson, AZ (also available on vimeo).
 There he talked about how he had come to three of his major ideas:(1) "Pleistocene Overkill" (theory of why Ice Age megafauna of the Americas suddenly went extinct) begins 2:28 min

 (2) "Pleistocene Rewilding" (then known as "Bring Back" the camels/elephants) begins 38:42 min; focuses on elephants 52:10